West Berkshire's Virtual School

 Direct feedback can be received by Virtual School Consultants and the Virtual Headteacher.
 For formal complaints, the council’s standard procedures should be used.

-All staff working with LAC have DBS checks in place.
+All staff working with the virtual school have DBS checks in place.

 West Berkshire Council do not promote or endorse any of the services listed in this Directory.
 For more information on this please read our disclaimer.